 Trump ‘had not heard’ about Washington boycott by some NI parties

-Sinn Fein, Alliane and SDLP are not attending St Patrick’s events in Washington.
+Sinn Fein, Alliance and the SDLP are not attending St Patrick’s events in Washington.

 Your support helps us to tell the story